ATTENTION: Access to the Facility

 - Continue east to County Road 121 (478th Ave).

 - Turn right (South) onto County Road 121 (478th Ave) and go 2 miles to 252nd Street.

 - Turn left (East) on 252nd Street into EROS.
 (Orange line on map.)

 click to enlarge image

 All public visitors’ vehicles and persons will need to be screened prior to being allowed access onto Federal property.
-Visitors age 16 or older will be required to present valid government-issued photo identification (federal, state, or local) for example, driver's license or passport, or be accompanied by an adult (parent, sponsor or guardian) that can verify identities.
-All public visitors driving a vehicle must have a valid drivers license to be able to drive on property.
+Visitors age 16 or older will be required to present valid government-issued photo identification (federal, state, or local) for example, a driver's license that is REAL ID compliant, an enhanced driver’s license, or a passport.
+Visitors under 16 years of age must be accompanied by an adult (parent, sponsor or guardian) that can verify identities.
+All public visitors driving a vehicle must have a valid REAL ID compliant or enhanced driver’s license to be able to drive on property.
 All visitors are required to check in at the main facility and process through security check point.
 Only bring in items that are necessary.
 Cameras and video recorders are allowed inside the facility with some restrictions.
 Taking pictures outside the Center is not authorized without permission.
 Animals are not allowed on Federal property unless they are documented working animals with a valid license and or certification to do so.